This post was updated on 1.12.22.

 3) select a storage class

-If you wish to configure an Identity Provider, TLS Certificates, Encryption or Resources for this tenant I invite you to play with the Advanced Mode where these configuration options reside.
+If you wish to configure an Identity Provider, TLS Certificates, Encryption or Resources for this tenant I invite you to play with the Sections on the left where these configuration options reside.

 Now click Create.
 That is it.